Corn Lab Instructions:

 would know what your general qualitative results were without referring to

 tables.
 Some points to include in the written summary of the boxed corn results are the phenotypes of parents and F 1, how this result is interpreted and a brief summary of the data analysis for the F 2.
 Include a verbal description of why you would accept or reject the null hypothesis for each cross and what this means.
-For the bagged corn, describe whether the cross is monohybrid or dihybrid and whether it is a testcross.
+For the bagged corn, describe whether the cross is monohybrid or dihybrid and whether it is a testcross, and how you know.
 Determine what the original parents and the first generation could have been.
 Then give the phenotypic ratio that you tested, the results of the chi-square and what this ratio means.
 Refer to data tables in your summary.
 The tables provide the specific quantitative details of your

 results.
 Arrange tables for the boxed corn to have four columns with the following headings: Phenotype, Observed, Expected and (E-O) 2/E. The number of rows will vary depending on the type of cross, but the last row should give the totals.
 At the bottom of the last column, show the total chi-square.
 Directly below the chi-square table, give the chi-square, degrees of freedom (df) and state whether the null hypothesis will be accepted or rejected (for chi-square calculation and interpretation see below).
 For the corn in bags, you may use tables with three columns: phenotype, observed counts and expected.
 The chi-square information (chi-square value, df, accept or reject) should be placed in a merged cell below the columns.